m4ttr/skmark/README.md

 Description
 ===========
 skmark is a netfilter target module and iptables extension.
 The module sets the corresponding sock->sk_mark from the matching skb.

+The intention of this module is to allow QoS / ToS / DSCP bit reflection or interface tracking without conntrack overhead.

 Installation
 ============